mybeliefs/mybeliefs.github.io/docs/why-i-believe.md

 Cherry-picking weird verses out of context can give us trouble.
 What is required is studying the context and doing background research.
 Doing this will require time and effort.
 Also, note there is most likely a long history of perspective on these tricky verses.
 :::

+See [here](/Apologetics/weird-scriptures) for more perspective on weird scriptures.

 ## References